PaulCombal/2048-tidaly/README.md

 Find it here: https://paulcombal.github.io/2048-tidaly/index.html

-Please ask the original author (@tidaly) for any question.
+Please ask the original author (@tandaly) for any question.
+Yes, I made a typo in the repo's name.